 Selling on social platforms can be a good way to highlight the antiques you are selling, and reach a wider audience.
 Typically, most businesses will pair selling on social media with another platform, such as a dedicated online store.

-The antique market relies heavily on trust.
+The antique market relies heavily on fostering trust through your brand.
 Your customers will need to trust that you’re selling them authentic products at a fair price before they will make a purchase.

 This is why your brand is so important.

 Your branding should help you communicate your values as a business.
 For example, using colors such as gold could help communicate the luxurious nature of what you’re selling.

 Research other online antique sellers and see what colors they use, what their logo looks like, and how they have styled their website.
 View them like you are a customer – and ask ‘would I buy from them?’ – then take the parts that work, and use them as inspiration to create your brand.